Linozimerman/project1IronHack/README.md

 ## Final Description "Firefighter Hero: Thunderstrike Rescue".
-As a final product the game is called "Firefighter Hero: Thunderstrike Rescue".
+As a final product the game is called *"Firefighter Hero: Thunderstrike Rescue"*.
 First we have the intro screen, where the lights of the building turn on and off in a rhitmic way.
 When you are ready, press START and let the disaster beggin.
 Your mission is clear: extinguish the flames, save the trapped people, and ensure their safety.
 However, lose more than four inocent people's lives, and it's game over.